gabrieldansereau/ms_downscaling_metawebs/README.md

 Sampling species interactions and ecological networks in repeated locations in space and time is a challenging task [@Jordano2016SamNet].
 Most studies on food webs have previously focused on local webs limited in size and extent, and are rarely replicated in space and time [@Mestre2022DisFoo].
-Available network data also show important geographical bias, limiting our ability to answer questions in many biomes and over broad spatial extents [@Poisot2021GloKno].
-Yet, we know that interactions can show important variations in space [@Poisot2015SpeWhy] and that they are critical to evaluating how ecosystems will react to global change.
+Interactions can show important variations in space [@Poisot2015SpeWhy], yet available network data also show important geographical bias, limiting our ability to answer questions in many biomes and over broad spatial extents [@Poisot2021GloKno].
+Moreover, global network monitoring is insufficient to properly describe and undestand how ecosystems are reacting to global change [@Windsor2023UsiEco].
+Predictive approaches are increasingly used to predict species interactions [e.g.
-Even predictive approaches [@Desjardins-Proulx2017EcoInt;
+@Desjardins-Proulx2017EcoInt; @Morales-Castilla2015InfBio] and can handle
-@Morales-Castilla2015InfBio], seen as a way to circumvent data scarcity [@Strydom2021RoaPre], often do not have an explicit spatial component.
-As a result, there have been repeated calls for globally distributed interaction and network data and repeated samplings in time and space [@Mestre2022DisFoo;
+limited data to circumvent data scarcity [@Strydom2021RoaPre], but they are rarely used to make explicitly spatial predictions.
+As a result, there have been repeated calls for globally distributed interaction and network data and repeated samplings in time and space [@Mestre2022DisFoo; @Poisot2021GloKno;
-@Poisot2021GloKno].
+@Windsor2023UsiEco].

-A promising concept gaining momentum for the analysis of networks in space is that of the metaweb.
+The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyse networks at large spatial extents.
 A metaweb contains all the possible interactions between the species found in a given regional species pool [@Dunne2006NetStr].
 Studies are now directly focused on assembling metawebs for various taxa through extensive literature surveys [@Maiorano2020TetSpe] or using predictive tools [@Strydom2022FooWeb].
 These new data sources have allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna], the scaling of network area relationships